Let me ask you a question…

-- The overall design of the Iron Neck is leaps and bounds better than the harnesses and 4-way neck machines that have historically been used.
+- The overall design of the Iron Neck is better than the harnesses and oversized 4-way neck machines that have historically been used.

 - The quality of the actual unit is strong.
 It's lightweight, durable, and generally just well made.